google/autocxx/book/src/contributing.md

   and send the _entire_ log to us.
 This will include two key bits of logging: the C++ bindings as distilled by `bindgen`, and then the version which we've converted and moulded to be suitable for use by `cxx`.

+## How to contribute to this manual

+More examples in this manual are _very_ welcomed!

+Because `autocxx` examples require both Rust and C++ code to be linked together, a custom preprocessor is used for this manual.
+See one of the existing examples such as in `index.md` to see how to do this.